 - 9.67 The District has a good range and diversity of visitor attractions and things to do.
 The National Forest offers an important opportunity to develop the visitor economy further, throughout the District, whilst recognising the need to protect the rural character of the area, which is in itself a key tourism asset.
 The Heart of the National Forest area is a particular focus for tourism development. - 9.68 New visitor attractions and accommodations that would diversify the appeal of the area throughout the year will be encouraged.

-- Development that would have a significant adverse impact upon heritage assets or their settings will not be considered appropriate. - 9.69 South Derbyshire offers a mix of types, standards, sizes and prices of tourist accommodation although The National Forest Vision and Action Plan for Sustainable Tourism identifies a need to expand provision, particularly in regard to the self-catering sector. - 9.70 New hotels should ideally be located in the main urban area of Swadlincote and in key villages where services and facilities are close at hand and from where much of the District is accessible by public transport.
+Development that would have a significant adverse impact upon heritage assets or their settings will not be considered appropriate. - 9.69 South Derbyshire offers a mix of types, standards, sizes and prices of tourist accommodation although The National Forest Vision and Action Plan for Sustainable Tourism identifies a need to expand provision, particularly in regard to the self-catering sector. - 9.70 New hotels should ideally be located in the main urban area of Swadlincote and in key villages where services and facilities are close at hand and from where much of the District is accessible by public transport.
 The conversion of redundant rural buildings can provide tourist accommodation whilst assisting in farm diversification and protecting the countryside.
 It can also assist in the protection of traditional rural buildings and heritage assets, where these might otherwise become redundant and fall into disrepair.
-The Council may require a legal agreement to ensure that new or converted buildings remain as tourist accommodation and do not become permanent dwellings. - 9.71 Tourism development of a permanent nature, in locations not within or on the edge of an urban area or Key Service Village, will normally be permitted where identified needs are not met by existing facilities, subject to all other relevant policies in the Local Plan.
-Any such development should be sustainable and well designed. - 9.72 There is increasing demand for cabin and static caravan accommodation, as well as camping, touring caravan sites and marinas.
+The Council may require a legal agreement to ensure that new or converted buildings remain as tourist accommodation and do not become permanent dwellings.

+- 9.72 In terms of tourism development not within or on the edge of an urban area or Key Service Village, it should be temporary and of a nature such that it would be unsuitable as a permanent residential dwelling.
+This would allow for sites to be developed as tourism accommodation but being reversible in nature would ensure the site did not need to be changed permanently if the tourism need no longer existed in that area. - 9.73 There is increasing demand for cabin and static caravan accommodation, as well as camping, touring caravan sites and marinas.
 It is important to ensure that such development is sited and designed so as to avoid any detrimental impact on the character of the surrounding area.
-Where appropriate, the use of landscape features can help to ensure that such proposals will not appear unduly prominent. - 9.73 In the interests of sustainability and avoiding the use of rural highways by unsuitable vehicles, sites should offer an appropriate level of accessibility by non-car modes, whilst recognising the need for flexibility in rural areas, particularly in relation to smaller scale proposals, as there are often fewer opportunities for sustainable access in these locations.
+Where appropriate, the use of landscape features can help to ensure that such proposals will not appear unduly prominent. - 9.74 In the interests of sustainability and avoiding the use of rural highways by unsuitable vehicles, sites should offer an appropriate level of accessibility by non-car modes, whilst recognising the need for flexibility in rural areas, particularly in relation to smaller scale proposals, as there are often fewer opportunities for sustainable access in these locations.

-Appendix 1

-List of superseded policies
+Appendix 1 List of proposed superseded policies